 Beginning in fiscal year 2019, Cooper Union has generated significant operating surpluses (excess of operating revenues over operating expenses), which reversed the persistent and substantial operating deficits (deficiency of operating revenues when compared to operating expenses) that had accumulated over many years.
 Between 2009 and 2018, based on its annual audited financial statements, Cooper Union had a cumulative operating deficit of \$181.1 million.
-In contrast, the cumulative operating surplus between 2019 and 2022 was \$59.8 million.
-Net tuition and fees for this period totaled about \$52.7 million.
-This indicates a cumulative surplus, excluding net tuition and fees for the period, albeit clearly insufficient to restore fiscal viability to Cooper Union without some continuing level of support from student revenues.
+In contrast, the cumulative operating surplus between 2019 and 2023 was \$68.0 million.
+Net tuition and fees for this period totaled about \$68.6 million.
+This indicates the cumulative surplus is insufficient to restore fiscal viability to Cooper Union without some continuing level of support from student revenues as of 2023.
 Continuing operating surpluses will be critical to Cooper Union's achieving a full-tuition scholarship environment, and the Board's Plan projects that surpluses will continue in the coming years.
+As of June 30, 2023, on a budget basis, the cumulative surplus is in excess of the Plan by \$11.2 million.
+This amount is significantly greater than the guardrails discussed in section 2.3, below.